Saddleback toad: Feeding

 Relatively little is known about the feeding behavior of saddleback toads, but they will take a wide range of minute invertebrates.
 They are known to feed on insects (among others, ants, true bugs, beetles, grasshoppers and flies) and their larvae, springtails, mites, spiders, pseudoscorpions, millipedes, snails and isopods.

 Jumping

 Unlike most amphibians, Brachycephalus are hindered in their ability to land reliably after jumping.
 Due to Brachycephalus' extremely small head and body size, vestibular systems in the genus are too small for dependable locomotion, and in turn the endolymph — which is regarded by Poiseuille's law — is not detected by sensory hairs and makes it difficult for individuals of Brachycephalus to sense changes in angular acceleration during a jump.
-For the same reason they are moving slowly when they walk.
+For the same reason they move slowly when they walk.
 Because of the uncontrolled jumping and slow walking, they have evolved defense mechanisms such as toxicity and bony plates (osteoderms) as protection against predators.